Meissen: Porcelain

 Meissen is famous for the manufacture of porcelain, based on extensive local deposits of china clay (kaolin) and potter's clay (potter's earth).
 Meissen porcelain was the first high-quality porcelain to be produced outside of the Orient.

 The first European porcelain was manufactured in Meissen in 1710, when by decree of King Augustus II the Strong the Royal-Polish and Electoral-Saxon Porcelain Factory (Königlich-Polnische und Kurfürstlich-Sächsische Porzellan-Manufaktur) was opened in the Albrechtsburg.
-In 1861, it was moved to the Triebisch river valley of Meissen, where the porcelain factory can still be found today.
+In 1861, it was moved to the Triebisch river valley of Meissen, where the porcelain factory is still located.
 Along with porcelain, other ceramics are also manufactured in the town.
 In the old town streets, there have been set up numerous porcelain stores, often selling antique Meissen porcelain and sometimes offering repair of broken porcelain.
 In Meissen and the surrounding area, several former painters from the manufacturer have set up porcelain painting workshops and galleries with their own pieces of porcelain art.

 Main sights

 The Albrechtsburg, the former residence of the House of Wettin, is regarded as being the first castle to be used as a royal residence in the German-speaking world.
 Built between 1472 and 1525, it is a fine example of late Gothic style.
 It was redecorated in the 19th century with a range of murals depicting Saxon history.
-Today the castle is a museum.
+The modern castle is a museum.
 Nearby is the 13th-century Gothic Meissen Cathedral (Meißner Dom), whose chapel is one of the most famous burial places of the Wettin family.
 The hill on which the castle and the cathedral are built offers a view over the roofs of the old town.

 Meissen's historical district is located mostly around the market at the foot of the castle hill.
 It contains many buildings of Renaissance architecture.
 Also imposing is the view from the 57-metre-high tower of the Frauenkirche (Church of Our Lady), situated in the old market-place.
 This church, not to be confused with the Dresden Frauenkirche, was first mentioned in a 1205 deed issued by Bishop Dietrich II and after a blaze about 1450 rebuilt in the Late Gothic style of a hall church.
 Its tower hosts the world's first porcelain carillon, manufactured in 1929 on the occasion of the town's 1000-years-jubilee.
 Another popular tourist sight is the world-famous Meissen porcelain factory.

 From spring to autumn, several festivals take place in Meissen, such as the pottery market or the Weinfest, which celebrates the wine harvest.
 Meissen wine is produced at the vineyards in the river valley (Elbtal) around the town, part of the Saxonian wine region, one of the northernmost in Europe.